Robert Aumann: Political views

 Aumann is a member of Professors for a Strong Israel (PSI), a right-wing political group.
 Aumann opposed the disengagement from Gaza in 2005 claiming that it was a crime against Gush Katif settlers and a serious threat to the security of Israel.
 Aumann drew on a case in game theory called the Blackmailer Paradox to argue that giving land to the Arabs is strategically foolish based on the mathematical theory.
 By presenting an unyielding demand, he claims that the Arab states will force Israel to "yield to blackmail due to the perception that it will leave the negotiating room with nothing if it is inflexible".

 As a result of his political views, and his use of his research to justify them, the decision to give him the Nobel prize was criticized in the European press.
 A petition to cancel his prize garnered signatures from 1,000 academics worldwide.

-In a speech to the religious Zionist youth movement, Bnei Akiva, Aumann claimed that Israel is in "deep trouble" due to his belief that anti-Zionist Satmar Jews might have been right in their condemnation of the original Zionist movement.
+In a speech to the religious Zionist youth movement, Bnei Akiva, Aumann argued that Israel is in "deep trouble" due to his belief that anti-Zionist Satmar Jews might have been right in their condemnation of the original Zionist movement.
 "I fear the Satmars were right", he said, and quoted a verse from Psalm 127: "Unless the Lord builds a house, its builders toil on it in vain."
 Aumann feels that the historical Zionist establishment failed to transmit its message to its successors, because it was secular.
 The only way that Zionism can survive, according to Aumann, is if it has a religious basis.

-In 2008, Aumann joined the Ahi political party, which was led at the time by Effi Eitam and Yitzhak Levy.
+In 2008, Aumann joined the right-wing religious Zionist Ahi political party, which was led at the time by Effi Eitam and Yitzhak Levy.

 Personal life

 Aumann married Esther Schlesinger in April 1955 in Brooklyn.
 They had met in 1953, when Esther, who was from Israel, was visiting the United States.
 The couple had five children; the oldest, Shlomo, a student in Yeshivat Shaalvim, was killed in action while serving as a tank gunner in the Israel Defense Forces's armored corps in the 1982 Lebanon War.
 Machon Shlomo Aumann, an institute affiliated with Shaalvim that republishes old manuscripts of Jewish legal texts, was named after him.
 Esther died of ovarian cancer in October 1998.
 In late November 2005, Aumann married Esther's widowed sister, Batya Cohn.

-Aumann is a distant relative of the late Oliver Sacks.
+Aumann is a cousin of the late Oliver Sacks.